freeCodeCamp/guide/pages/docs/certificates-guide/add-a-submit-button-to-a-form/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Add a Submit Button to a Form"
+title: "Add a Submit Button to a Form"
+parent: "certificates-guide"
 ---

 You will need to create a `button` element.
 Here's an example submit button: